srvk/jsalt-2018-grounded-s2s/README.md

 - Alissa Ostapenko (Worcester Polytechnic Institute)

+## Dataset - HowTo Videos Corpus
+The dataset we will use in this project is a set of instructional videos called the *HowTo corpus* containing about 2000 hours of speech.
+We are collecting Portuguese (possibly Turkish) translations for these videos via crowd sourcing.
+A dataset website coming soon, in the meantime...

+[Here] (http://speechkitchen.org:5888) is the topic distribution visualization for this dataset.
+We find that 25 topics including *yoga, cooking, sports, guitar, sewing, and many more* are most representative of the dataset.
+Toggle the options in the interactive visualization and have fun!

 ## Related Publications

 - ASR
   - https://arxiv.org/pdf/1712.00489.pdf

 Here there is a part of the team: